BZoennchen/supercollider-book/chapters/supercollider/sampling/intro.md

 >Electronic music used pure sounds, completely calibrated.
 You had to think digitally, as it were, in a way that allowed you to extend serial ideas into other parameters through technology. -- Luc Ferrari

-The most common definition for concrète music, what you will hear in an electro-acoustic music course, is compostion using recordings of real sounds as raw material.
+The most common definition for concrète music, what you will hear in an electro-acoustic music course, is composition using recordings of real sounds as raw material.
 This definition takes its meaning partly as a distinction from analog electronic sounds which are purely electronic.
 The attraction is the richness and complexity of the source.
 The sounds can have a depth that is difficult to reproduce with pure electronics.

 Today we call the use of such raw material, i.e. recordings, *sampling*.
 It is concrète because it never changes at least if we do not modulate it.
-The process of using raw material as a basis and built on top of it we may call *sound file manipulation*.
+The process of using raw material as a basis and building on top of it we may call *sound file manipulation*.
 In that sense, the title of this chapter is kind of ironic.

 ```{admonition} Sampling